1nandinikumari/1nandinikumari/README.md

-## 🌸 Hi there, I'm Nandini
+## 🌸Hi there, I’m Nandini

 Welcome to my little corner of GitHub!
-I’m Passionate about data, analytics, and generating insights to solve business problems.
+I’m passionate about data, analytics, and generating insights to solve business problems.
----

 ## 🔹 About Me
 - 🏢 IT Professional with 3+ years of experience in TCS